mattmallencode/crm/README.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | Primary Key, Integer | String | String | Datetime | String | Integer | String |

-+ activity_id - auto-incremented integer which is used as the primary key to uniquely identify an activity
++ activity_id - auto-incremented integer, used as primary key
-+ activity_type - the type of activity, can be "note", "email", "task", "complete_task", and "meeting
++ activity_type - the activity type e.g. "note"
-+ actor - the "doer" of the activity i.e. the team member who created the note, sent the email etc
++ actor - the team member who caused the activity
-+ timestamp - the date and time at which this activity was logged
++ timestamp - the date-time the activity was logged
-+ contact_id - the id of the contact associated with this activity e.g. the recipient of the email, the subject of the note, etc.
++ contact_id - the contact associated with the activity
-+ team_id - secondary key which is used to correlate an activity with a specific team.
++ team_id - the team the activity belongs to
-+ description - a short string describing the activity e.g. "{actor} created a note on {timestamp}.
++ description - a short string describing the activity

 #### Deal Stage Conversion